Willie Burton (basketball, born 1962)

-Willie James Burton Jr. (born 24 June 1962) is an American-New Zealand former professional basketball player who spent 19 seasons playing in the New Zealand National Basketball League (NBL).
-Burton came to New Zealand in the mid-1980s to play for Palmerston North and continued playing in the NBL until the age of 44.
-In 2006, he won a championship with the Hawke's Bay Hawks.
-He won six rebounding titles and ranks as the league's all-time leader around the boards.
-He finished his career with 4,244 career rebounds, nearly 1,500 rebounds more than the next best individual rebounding total.
+Willie James Burton Jr. (born 24 June 1962) is an American-New Zealand basketball coach and former player is currently an assistant coach of the Hawke's Bay Hawks of the New Zealand National Basketball League (NZNBL).
+He played 19 seasons in the New Zealand NBL with Palmerston North, Hawke's Bay Hawks and New Plymouth Bulls/Bears.
+He won a NZNBL championship with the Hawks in 2006, which marked his final season as he retired at age 44.

+Burton won six rebounding titles and finished his career first on the league's all-time leading rebounds list with 4,244 career rebounds.

 Early life and career

 Burton grew up playing baseball in his hometown of Millen, Georgia.
 His father, Willie James Sr., was a keen baseball player, but Burton gravitated towards basketball after a friend introduced him to the sport around the age of 12.
 He went on to play four years of college basketball for the University of Tennessee between 1980 and 1984.
 He appeared in 111 games for the Volunteers over his career, and averaged a team-high 13.5 points per game as a senior in 1983–84.
 He also led the team in rebounds per game as a junior and senior (8.1 and 7.3 per game respectively), and blocks per game as a sophomore and junior (1.3 and 0.8 per game respectively).

 Following his senior season with Tennessee, Burton was selected in the sixth round of the 1984 NBA draft by the Denver Nuggets.
 He subsequently attended training camp with the Nuggets, but he did not make the final roster cut.